 Investing should be done responsibly, but responsibly doesn’t always mean boring, right?
-If you’re looking to add a little bit of excitement to your investing routine here are 7 investing ideas you probably haven’t considered.
+If you’re looking to add a little bit of excitement to your investing routine, here are seven investing ideas you probably haven’t considered.
 We discussed alternative investments last week, and that’s precisely what each of these are.
 There are different risks, but the rewards can be substantial.

-You can head to a place like Flippa and browse blogs for sale.
+You can head to a place like Flippa.com and browse blogs for sale.
 You can then get in on the bidding action.
 Think there’s no money in blogging?
-Our friend J Money at Budgets are Sexy highlights Personal Finance Blogs That Have Sold For Millions… yea – millions!
+Our friend J Money at BudgetsareSexy.com highlights personal finance blogs that have sold for millions . . . yeah, millions!

 There are many, many classic car collectors.
 If you can find a sweet deal on a classic car you may be able to hold it for a few years and make a hefty profit.

-Guns that had a six hundred dollar value began to fly off the shelf at twenty four hundred dollars.
+Guns that had value of $600 began to fly off the shelf at $2,400.
 Even the gun dealers and manufacturers were running low on firearms.
 While this behavior has slowed down, guns hardly ever depreciate (as long as they are well taken care of).

-A gun bought today could be worth 2-5 as much in twenty years depending on the make, model, and condition.
+A gun bought today could be worth two to five times as much in twenty years depending on the make, model, and condition.

 If you have an eye or an interest for rare coins they could be a great investment option.
 Just look at the average return on buying investment grade coins over the last 10 years:

-Some artwork that’s popular now may not be popular in twenty years.
+Some artwork that’s popular now may not be popular in 20 years.
 To be a successful art investor you need to know the difference.

 What is the most unusual thing you’ve ever invested in?